livekit/psrpc/README.md

 service MyService {
   // A normal RPC - one request, one response.
 The request will be handled by the first available server rpc NormalRPC(MyRequest) returns (MyResponse);

   // An RPC with a server affinity function for handler selection. rpc IntensiveRPC(MyRequest) returns (MyResponse) {
     option (psrpc.options).affinity_func = true;
   };

   // A multi-rpc - a client will send one request, and receive one response each from every server rpc GetStats(MyRequest) returns (MyResponse) {
     option (psrpc.options).multi = true;
   };

+  // A streaming RPC - a client opens a stream, the first server to respond accepts it and both send and
+  // receive messages until one side closes the stream. rpc ExchangeUpdates(MyClientMessage) returns (MyServerMessage) {
+    option (psrpc.options).stream = true;
+  };

   // An RPC with topics - a client can send one request, and receive one response from each server in one region rpc GetRegionStats(MyRequest) returns (MyResponse) {
     option (psrpc.options).topics = true;
     option (psrpc.options).multi = true;
   }

   // A queue subscription - even if multiple clients are subscribed, only one will receive this update.
   // The request parameter (in this case, Ignored) will always be ignored when generating go files. rpc ProcessUpdate(Ignored) returns (MyUpdate) {
     option (psrpc.options).subscription = true;
   };

   // A normal subscription - every client will receive every update.
   // The request parameter (in this case, Ignored) will always be ignored when generating go files. rpc UpdateState(Ignored) returns (MyUpdate) {